Types of ADUs: A Comprehensive Guide

 Examples of Detached ADUs

-• Home Office or Workspace A quiet, separate area designed for remote work or running a home-based business, free from the distractions of the main house.
+- Home Office or Workspace: A dedicated separate living unit perfect for remote work or a home-based business, with built-in storage space and minimal distractions from the primary structure.

 Scenarios Where Detached ADUs Shine